sage-code/eve/manual/structure.md

 Global members are visible in current module and modules that imports it.

-## Methods
+## methods

-One aspect is a named region that can receive input/output parameters.
+A method is a subroutine that can receive input/output parameters and have side-effects.

 ```
-aspect name(parameters):
+method name(parameters):
   -- executable region
   ...
 recover: